Installation#

 Note

 The tsh webstart command is suitable for a local development environement.
-For production purposes you probably want to use a wsgi container such as gunicorn.
+For production purposes you probably want to use a wsgi container such as gunicorn or waitress.

 The app object used by wsgi containers can be found at tshistory_refinery.wsgi:app.